Killing of Earl Moore Jr.: Legal proceedings

 Both Cadigan and Finley were charged with first‑degree murder in connection with Earl Moore Jr.'s death, and they are facing sentences of 20 to 60 years.

 On June 16, 2023, around 8 p.m., Finley was released on bond after a Fourth District Appellate Court ruling reduced her cash bond from $1 million to $600,000.
 Her attorneys, W. Scott Hanken and Mark Wykoff, described the decision as a "game changer" for her defense, although she is prohibited from working as a paramedic as a condition of her release.

 Additionally, Cadigan secured pre‑trial release on October 30, 2023, after his attorney, Justin Kuehn, successfully filed a motion for reconsideration under the Pretrial Fairness Act—a measure designed to eliminate cash bail—with Circuit Judge Robin Schmidt ultimately ordering his release.

-As of February 2025, the criminal trial for both defendants remains ongoing.
+As of February 2025, the criminal trial for Finley is ongoing.

+As of June 2026 Cadigan was sentenced to 100 hours of community service, 24 months of probation, 180 days in jail (Won't be served due to time already being served prior to plea) & not allowed to be a healthcare worker for the rest of his life following a guilty plea in April 2026 of 1 count of involuntary manslaughter.
+The civil trial for wrongful death lawsuit is ongoing.

 Additionally, Moore's family filed a wrongful death lawsuit against the paramedics involved, as well as LifeStar Ambulance Services.
 They are represented by Ben Crump and Robert C. Hilliard.